ccrisan/motionpie/README.md

 toolchain, rootfs and kernel for the Raspberry Pi.
 It's intended for advanced users and specific embedded applications.

-The default configuration is trimmed down but still contains a few applications to help with development and testing, it should be trimmed down further and secured before actual field deployment.

 Test Drive
 ----------